 Wingwall caps slide over the wall panels and cover the other end of the elbow cap.
-Attach the wingwall caps with a 3-bolt connection at the center of each wall panel, similar to the headwall cap (Please see detail on page 11).
+Attach the wingwall caps at the center of each wall panel, similar to the headwall cap (Please see detail on page 11).
 End caps slide into the end of the wingwall caps.
 These are not bolted.